LNshuti/estimate-merger-synergies/README.md

 **Core business segments: Wealth Management, Investment Banking, Asset Management, and Retail Banking**

+# What is the cutoff date for GPT-4?

+**Notes: GPT4 has a date cutoff of .
+We updated financial data using the latest annual reports from UBS and Credit Suisse's websites. **
 **3. Strategic Recommendations**
 ---------------------------------
 **3.1 Short-term value maximization:**